flashmob/go-guerrilla/dashboard/README.md

 ## Backend

 The backend is a Go package that collects and stores data from guerrillad, serves the dashboard to web clients, and updates clients with new analytics data over WebSockets.
 The backend uses [statik](https://github.com/rakyll/statik) to convert the `build` folder into a http-servable Go package.
 When deploying, the frontend should be built first, then the `statik` package should be created.
 An example of this process is in the `.travis.yml`.

+`To build the statik Go package, cd to the `dashboard` dir, then run

+ `statik -src=./js/build`

 ## Frontend